Vauff/Maunz-Discord/README.md

 `/minecraft <account>` - Gives you full information about a Minecraft account

-`*notify list [page]` - Lists your current map notifications
+`/notify toggle <mapname>` - Add or removes a map to/from your map notifications

-`*notify wipe` - Wipes ALL of your map notifications
+`/notify list [page]` - Lists your current map notifications

-`*notify <mapname>` - Adds or removes a map to/from your map notifications, wildcard characters are also supported here
+`/notify wipe` - Wipes ALL of your map notifications

 `/ping` - Makes Maunz respond with pong